Battle of Worldviews by Jack Kettler

 “Modern science boldly asks for a criterion of meaning when one speaks to him of Christ.
 He assumes that he himself has a criterion, a principle of verification and of falsification, by which he can establish for himself a self-supporting island floating on a shoreless sea.
 But when he is asked to show his criterion as it functions in experience, every fact is indeterminate, lost in darkness; no one can identify a single fact, and all logic is like a sun that is always behind the clouds.”
 (1)

-For example, on Scripturalism, the following is a paraphrase or summation of the Christian’s starting principle by Gordon H. Clark:
+For example, on scripturalism, the following is a paraphrase or summation of the Christian’s starting principle by Gordon H. Clark:

 An irrefutable conclusion that can be reached from this principle:

 The Bible contains the Christian’s starting principles or presuppositions.
-God speaks to us in the Scriptures (special revelation) with human language utilizing logically structured sentences in which He tells us the difference between right and wrong.
+God speaks to individuals in the Scriptures (special revelation) with human language utilizing logically structured sentences in which He tells us the difference between right and wrong.
 Consequently, the strength of the Christian worldview is seen by the impossibility of the contrary.
 The impossibility of the contrary can be asserted because as of this day, no non-Christian anywhere has shown how their worldview can account for the use of science, logic, and ethics.

 Gordon H. Clark: The Axiom of Scripture: